Pinball Long Island opens in Patchogue

 Rachel Bolanski, 25, of Patchogue, says she went to Pinball on opening weekend to "escape the cold," and thought it was "really cool" to be able to pay $20 and play an unlimited amount of games.

-She spent about an hour there and tried eight games, including the Star Wars, Simpsons, Indiana Jones and Mario-themed ones.
+She spent about an hour there and tried eight games, including the Star Wars, Simpsons, Indiana Jones and Mario-themed.

+The cost to play is $20 per adult and $10 for children 10 and younger.

 “You’re never going to get the same experience on one game,” Guskin says because “there’s so much going on” within a single pinball machine.